EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 before or immediately after the recovery target.

-Barman allows you to specify a target timeline for recovery, using the target-tli option.
-The notion of timeline goes beyond the scope of this document; you can find more details in the PostgreSQL documentation.
+Barman allows you to specify a target timeline for recovery, using the `target-tli` option.
+The notion of timeline goes beyond the scope of this document; you can find more details in the PostgreSQL documentation, as mentioned in the _"Before you start"_ section.

 ## `show-backup`